Here’s why learning English in England is the only way to go:

 Learn English where the language originated: The history of the English language goes back over 1500 years, to around the 5th or 6th century AD, when Germanic settlers came over to our lush green isles, and it’s evolved significantly since then.

 Early Modern English, the language of the great bard Shakespeare, began around the 1500’s.
-Thanks to the influence of settlers such as the Romans, Anglo-Saxons, Normans, and Vikings, who have each taken turns controlling our little island, this version of the English tongue has flourished, adopting Germanic, Latin, and also French root words.
+Thanks to the influence of settlers such as the Romans, Anglo-Saxons, Normans, and Vikings, who have each taken turns controlling our little island, this version of the English tongue has flourished, adopting Germanic, Latin, and French words along the way.

-I could talk all day about regional English accents because the way we speak differs wildly between cities and counties, but we’ll stick to standard Received Pronunciation (RP) – the classic English accent – for this point.
+I could talk all day about regional English accents because the way we speak differs wildly between cities and counties (here’s our guide to the top British ones), but we’ll stick to standard Received Pronunciation (RP) – the classic English accent – for this point.

 Prepare to enter into top universities